SuperNOVAS v1.5

 bodyPointer to structure containing the designation for the solar system body

-pos_obs[AU] Position 3-vector of observer (or the geocenter), with respect to origin at solar system barycenter, referred to ICRS axes, components in AU.
+pos_obs[AU] Position 3-vector of observer (or the geocenter), with respect to origin at solar system barycenter, referred to ICRS axes.

-tlight0[day] First approximation to light-time, in days (can be set to 0.0 if unknown).
+tlight0[day] First approximation to light-time (can be set to 0.0 if not readily avasilable – so it will be calculated as needed).

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)